 God calls this destructive Gentile force His army!
 As we will see later, a powerful army of 200 million, prophesied to destroy one-third of Earth’s population, will send troops into the Middle East.
 Almighty God will intervene in human affairs in a dramatic way.
 Major wars will erupt when God executes judgment on the nations.

 Not only will military weapons destroy vast regions, incredible ecological devastation will destroy agriculture.
-"What the chewing locust left, the swarming locust has eaten; what the swarming locust left, the crawling locust has eaten; and what the crawling locust left, the consuming locust has eaten" (Joel 1:4).
-In October 2007, The West Australian News reported the following: "Locusts are emerging as the latest threat to WA's drastically slashed grain crop and sought-after livestock feed….
-Last year, the department spent $11.1 million spraying 450,000 hectares across about 70 shires through the northern, central and southern agricultural regions.
-Farmers matched those efforts.
-While the campaign was mainly a success, the pests remained in big enough numbers to invade about 70 towns and healthy enough to reach the south coast and put down eggs to produce the latest generation."
+“What the chewing locust left, the swarming locust has eaten; what the swarming locust left, the crawling locust has eaten; and what the crawling locust left, the consuming locust has eaten” (Joel 1:4).
+On February 21, 2020, NPR.com reported the following:

 In the not-too-distant future, the insect plagues some nations experience today will seem minor by comparison.
 When God brings punishments upon rebellious nations in the future Day of the Lord, He will call upon the nations to humble themselves and repent!
 Of course, you and I do not need to wait until then!
 As we approach the coming Day of the Lord, we see that God calls His people to humble themselves: “Consecrate a fast, call a sacred assembly; gather the elders and all the inhabitants of the land into the house of the Lord your God, and cry out to the Lord.
 Alas for the day!
 For the day of the Lord is at hand; it shall come as destruction from the Almighty” (Joel 1:14–15).

-We need to remember that—as devastating as these events may be—they lead up to the great hope we all have, the return of the Messiah, Jesus Christ!
+We need to remember that—as devastating as these events may be—they lead up to the great hope we all have: the return of the Messiah, Jesus of Nazareth!
 God will judge the nations during the Day of the Lord, but He will also be preparing a time of restoration.

 Notice: “The Lord also will roar from Zion, and utter His voice from Jerusalem; the heavens and earth will shake; but the Lord will be a shelter for His people, and the strength of the children of Israel.
 So you shall know that I am the Lord your God, dwelling in Zion My holy mountain” (Joel 3:16–17).
 Yes, our hope is in the Savior and His coming rulership over all the nations!